Netcentric/accesscontroltool/docs/Configuration.md

 public | The public DER key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-13). .
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set) certificate | The certificate in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-5.1).
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set)

 Usually keys are stage/environment-specific i.e. listed in run-mode specific yaml fragments.
-At least the privatePassword differs (due to the different Crypto Support master kes).
+At least the privatePassword differs (due to the different Crypto Support master keys).

 ## Configuration of ACEs